-- (a) An owner or operator must ensure that designated Class A, Class B and Class C operators meet requirements in §50233 [INSERT DATE one year after effective date of regulation]. - (b) New Class A and Class B operators designated after the applicable effective date indicated in paragraph (a) must be trained within 30 days of assuming duties. - (c) New Class C operators designated after the applicable effective date indicated in paragraph (a) must be trained before assuming duties of a Class C operator.
+- (a) An owner or operator must ensure that designated Class A, Class B and Class C operators meet requirements in §50233 by not later than August 8, 2012. - (b) Class A and Class B operators designated after the applicable effective date indicated in paragraph (a) of this section must be trained within thirty (30) days of assuming duties. - (c) Class C operators designated after the applicable effective date indicated in paragraph (a) of this section must be trained before assuming duties of a Class C operator.